Memberships

 Honor Roll reviews are listed in the OWW newsletter every month, and the staff collects Honor Roll stats, with recognition and occasional prizes going to members who have the most nominations in a year.

-Q: What are those little bees?
-A: The bees next to members' names are an indicator of their Reviewer Level: how many reviews they've done over their lifetime membership on the workshop or, put another way, how busy a bee they've been!
-Members get their first bee after 50 reviews, the second at 150 reviews, and the third at 350 reviews; three-bee reviewers are definite veterans.
+A: The bees next to some members' names are an indicator of their Reviewer Level: how many reviews they've done over their lifetime membership on the workshop or, put another way, how busy a bee they've been!
+Members get the black bee after 50 reviews, the blue bee at 150 reviews, and the gold bee at 350 reviews; gold-bee reviewers are definite veterans (we award them the title Master Reviewer).

-If you receive a bee or two or three, be very proud.
-They are a badge of pride and indicate that you have contributed significantly to making the workshop work!
-Other members' bees let you identify both the experienced reviewers on the workshop vs. newer members who might be looking for critique partners or have a fresh perspective to offer.
+If you receive a bee, be very proud.
+The bees are badges of pride and indicate that you have contributed significantly to making the workshop work!
+Other members' bees let you identify the experienced reviewers on the workshop vs. newer members who might be looking for critique partners or have a fresh perspective to offer.
 The bees are one more piece of information to help you learn who has what to offer or seek out a specific kind of reviewer for your own work.

-Q: Hey, I want to hang out with some of these people!
-Anywhere I can do that?
 A: There is indeed!
-There are two mailing lists associated with the workshop: oww-sff-writing and oww-sff-chat, both attached to Yahoogroups.
+There are two e-mail discussion groups associated with the workshop: oww-sff-writing and oww-sff-chat, both hosted by Yahoo!.
 Oww-sff-writing is a more craft-focused list, actively moderated, with a focus on talking about the craft and business of writing or brainstorming ideas.
 It's the more active list.
 Oww-sff-chat is a general list on which to hang out, talk about everything besides writing, and just generally be social.
 An active membership to the workshop is not required to join or post.

-Workshop members also sometimes use the mailing lists to find out who is going to upcoming genre conventions and arrange in-person meetings.
+Workshop members also sometimes use the discussion groups to find out who is going to upcoming genre conventions and arrange in-person meetings.
 There are usually a fair number of OWW members at bigger conventions, especially Worldcons.

-Q: Hey, I sold a story!
-Anywhere I can brag it up?
 A: Congratulations!
-We announce sales, publications, awards, and other publishing milestones every month in the OWW newsletter, which publishes on or about the first of each month and is always accessible in the newsletter area.
+We announce sales, publications, awards, and other publishing milestones every month in the OWW newsletter, which comes out on the first of each month and is always accessible in the newsletter area.

 To report a sale or accomplishment, e-mail the OWW newsletter editor at newsletter@onlinewritingworkshop.com.